MTI-2023-TALA/StudAsso/README.md

 ## Running the linter

-You can run the linter using
+You can run the linter using:

 ```
 nx affected:lint